satyamkr31/Test-repo/README.md

-#This the repo created through git command
+#This is the repo created through git command